abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/2_CSS/README.md

 ## 11. Transform list item

-Shift the list item to right on hover using `transform` property
+Shift the list item to right on hover using `transform` property with `translate` options.

 ### Output